 Central and convenient

-Cornerstone College of Virginia is located in beautiful historic Fredericksburg, Virginia.
-Situated in a rural town midway between Washington, D.C. and Richmond, the campus is easily accessible from Interstate I95 at 4430 Lee Hill School Drive.
-Facilities include a Student Commons, Campus Café, two chapels, classrooms, and offices.
+Cornerstone College of Virginia is located in the beautiful and historic Fredericksburg, Virginia.
+Situated in a rural town midway between Washington D.C. and Richmond, the campus is easily accessible from Interstate I-95 at 4430 Lee Hill School Drive.
+Facilities include a Student Commons, Campus Café, two chapels, classrooms, offices, and more.